ConnorWitt/LengthScaleApp/README.md

 ______________________________________________________________
 Note:

 Users must understand that this application is desgined for graft-copolymers comprised of backbones that are stiffer than their side chains (b_b > b_s)!
 Using this application for systems with stiffer side chains than backbones invalidates a number of critical assumptiosn made during the development of these equations, and will result in non-physical calculations and regime boundaries.
+In addition, the backbone and sidechains are assumed to be completely miscible, meaning no phase seperation occurs.

 ______________________________________________________________